tthevis/groovy-hadoop/README.md

 - `value` : The input value type as provided by the Inputformat
 - `context` : `org.apache.hadoop.mapreduce.Mapper.Context`
 - `log` : `java.util.logging.Logger`
+- `outKey` : a single output key instance which will be reused
+- `outValue` : a single output value instance which will be reused

-The following parameters are injected and accessible within the `reduce` code:
+The following parameters are injected and accessible within the `reduce` and `combine` code:

 - `key` : The input key type as specified by `mapred.output.key.class` or `mapred.mapoutput.key.class`
 - `values` : `java.lang.Iterable` of the generic type specified by `mapred.output.value.class` or `mapred.mapoutput.value.class`
 - `context` : `org.apache.hadoop.mapreduce.Reducer.Context`
 - `log` : `java.util.logging.Logger`
+- `outKey` : a single output key instance which will be reused
+- `outValue` : a single output value instance which will be reused

 Additionally, some classes are already imported for convenience.
 In addition to the [Groovy default imports](http://groovy.codehaus.org/Differences+from+Java), all the `Writable`s from